Undergraduate Scholarship Program

 For each full or partial scholarship year, you are committed to two NIH service obligations.
 The obligations are actually benefits of the UGSP, providing you with invaluable research training and experience at the NIH.

 - 10-week Summer Laboratory Experience.
 After each year of scholarship support, you will train for 10 weeks as a paid summer research employee in an NIH research laboratory.
 This employment occurs after the receipt of the scholarship award.
-Each scholar will be assigned to an NIH researcher and an NIH postdoctoral fellow, who will serve as mentors.
-You will also attend formal seminars and participate in a variety of programs.
+Each scholar will work directly with an NIH Principle Investigator or an NIH postdoctoral fellow, who will serve as mentors.

 - Employment at the NIH after Graduation.
 After graduation, you will continue your training as a full-time employee in an NIH research laboratory.
 You must serve 1 year of full-time employment for each year of scholarship.